How To Replace Your Drum Brakes

 Remove the Brake Shoes And Hardware

-Inspect the Remaining Brake Components
+Inspect and Clean the Remaining Brake Components

 Re-Install the Brake Shoes and Components